martonosi/ucas-website/content/docs/applicants/jobs.md

 ## COS 375: Computer Architecture and Organization

-For description and past ratings, see course page on [Princeton Courses](https://registrar.princeton.edu/course-offerings/course-details?term=1242&courseid=009084).
+For description and past ratings, see course page on [Princeton Courses](https://registrar.princeton.edu/course-offerings/course-details?term=1252&courseid=009084).

-_Supervised by Prof. David August (Fall 2023)_
+_Supervised by Prof. Margaret Martonosi (Fall 2024)_

 _Team communication: a course Slack_